gvwilson/thirdbit/_posts/2021/2021-01-27-essence-of-teaching.md

 while there was still a chance to build one.
 You can't add security or usability to a tool after it's shipped;
 equally,
-I don't think you can add learnability---we just have to do our best to find as gentle a path up the hill as we can.
+I don't think you can add learnability—we just have to do our best to find as gentle a path up the hill as we can.